WebAssembly/design/CodeOfConduct.md

  - **Optional formal meeting**
    An optional meeting with the chairs and/or a W3C representative to discuss next steps.
    The meeting can be requested by any party, and should serve as a forum for discussion.
-   While this is the reccomended next step, it is not a blocker for further action, i.e. the chairs can request thay a meeting take place, or should be available for a discussion if requested, but further action will not be gated on this meeting.
+   While this is the recommended next step, it is not a blocker for further action, i.e. the chairs can request thay a meeting take place, or should be available for a discussion if requested, but further action will not be gated on this meeting.